rogerdahl/stm32l1-relay-timer/README.md

 #### Hardware

 The STM32L152 Discovery board was soldered onto a breadboard since it doesn't have mounting holes.
-The breadboard and relay boards were mounted onto a piece of plywood with machine screws with vinyl spacers and nuts on the back.
+The breadboard and relay boards were mounted onto a piece of plywood with machine screws, using vinyl spacers and nuts on the back.
 The cables were clamped onto the board at the back to handle mechanical stress.

 The relay module is a 5V, 4 channel module with optocouplers from eBay.
 There are also boards without optocouplers available.
 Note that the relay module must handle the 3.3V signal level of the STM32L1 unless level shifters are used.